tuya/tuya-cloud-sdk-go/README.md

 **Example**

-If you want to fetch the device info, you can invoke `device.GetDevice()`:
+If you want to fetch the device info, you can call `device.GetDevice()`:

 ```
 deviceID := "xxx"